Maximize the ROI of Your Data Management Platform

 Amplitude's blog image

 Oftentimes, conversion analysis is limited, largely due to the inability to understand if the events taken by your users are happening for the 1st time, or anytime.
-However, within Amplitude you can unlock the milestone moments and motivations behind your customers’ behavior by using historical count.
+However, within Amplitude you can unlock the milestone moments and motivations behind your customers’ behavior by using .
 Historical count represents the total number of times an action has been performed, and allows you to understand whether it’s the fifth play or the seventh play of a video that drives a user to subscribe, or how many products an ecommerce user will browse before making their final purchase.
 Outside of Amplitude, generating an analysis like this would require a complex SQL query, in a DMP or a SQL table within another 3rd party tool – but in Amplitude, this can be done in just a few clicks!

 Decrease Workload by Instrumenting Your Product Analytics and DMP Concurrently

 We invest in tools and software because they save our businesses time and money.
-By investing in a DMP and product analytics solution concurrently, you’ll effectively reduce the quantity of work required for a solidinstrumentation – which is a required set-up process for software tools, data management and product analytics platforms alike.
+By investing in a DMP and product analytics solution concurrently, you’ll effectively reduce the quantity of work required for a solid – which is a required set-up process for software tools, data management and product analytics platforms alike.

 Let’s consider a double-implementation approach as it pertains to defining your internal data dictionary, as an example.
-If you have a data taxonomy that’s imprecise or unclear to begin with, you might as well not be collecting data at all.
+If you have a that’s imprecise or unclear to begin with, you might as well not be collecting data at all.
 What this means is – within a mismanaged event dictionary, your critical user actions could be mis-labeled, duplicated, or incorrectly classified.
 Even state-of-the-art DMPs do not necessarily come optimized for building robust taxonomies.
 It’s often the case that companies will instrument their way through their DMP set-up, only to realize later that their taxonomy is missing events – or user properties – that are innately tied to defining and attaining desired business outcomes.

 By involving your product analytics provider from the early phases of your DMP implementation, you can rest assured that your taxonomy will be correctly implemented the first time, avoiding re-work later on.

 When evaluating DMPs and product analytics tools alike, bear in mind that you can save yourself the stress of building your data dictionary twice by selecting DMPs and analytics platforms that share similar data structures and implementation processes.
-As a quick example, the data structure and implementation cycle employed by Segment and Amplitude are incredibly similar.
+As a quick example, the data structure and implementation cycle employed by and are incredibly similar.
 Thus, the onboarding and adoption methodologies are similar.
 In addition, DMPs or CDPs often have cohesive and long-standing partnerships, which make working with both vendors at the same time a streamlined and less complicated process.

 Use Product Analytics to Uncover the Insights in Your Data